paybygroup/slate/source/index.html.md

 ---|---|---|
-currency_code|string|3-letter currency code for which this fee structure applies payment_destination_type|string|Payment destination type for which this fee structure applies consumer_fees|[ConsumerFeesStructure](#schemaconsumerfeesstructure)|Structure of fees paid by end users for using Pay By Group, which  can be in place of or in addition to merchant_service_fees merchant_service_fees|[MerchantServiceFeesStructure](#schemamerchantservicefeesstructure)|Fees charged to merchant for use of the Pay By Group service, which  can be in place of or in addition to consumer_fees merchant_processing_fees|[MerchantProcessingFeesStructure](#schemamerchantprocessingfeesstructure)|Fees charged to the merchant for the processing of payments, either through the Pay By Group gateway or the merchant's own gateway
+currency_code|string|3-letter currency code for which this fee structure applies payment_destination_type|string|Payment destination type for which this fee structure applies consumer_fees|[ConsumerFeesStructure](#schemaconsumerfeesstructure)|These parameters describe the fees a consumer is charged on top of their share of the purchase.
+These fees are payable to Pay By Group and collected directly for merchants that use Pay By Group as  their processor or invoiced for merchants that use a third-party gateway.
+Merchants may use this object  to display how fees on a Purchase work to an end user.
+merchant_service_fees|[MerchantServiceFeesStructure](#schemamerchantservicefeesstructure)|These parameters describe the fees a merchant is charged for the Pay By Group service.
+Typically they are charged in place of the Consumer Fees when the merchant chooses to absorb  the cost of the service instead of passing it onto end users.
+It is useful for merchants to  calculate their own costs if needed.
+merchant_processing_fees|[MerchantProcessingFeesStructure](#schemamerchantprocessingfeesstructure)|These parameters describe the fees a merchant is charged for processing payments.
+These fees are always invoiced to the merchant and vary depending on whether the merchant  uses Pay By Group as their processor or a third-party gateway.

 #### Enumerated Values